-American Panel warrants its insulated panel products, installed in the United States of America, Canada and Puerto Rico to be free of defects in material and workmanship for a period of ten (10) years after date of installation, but not longer than ten (10) years and three (3) months from date of original shipment, to the original user should the panel be installed properly and be used under normal service conditions.
+American Panel insulated panel products are warranted for a period of ten (10) years after date of installation, but not longer than ten (10) years and three (3) months from date of original shipment, to the original user should the panel be installed properly and be used under normal service conditions.
 This warranty does not include transportation or labor charges for making any in-warranty repairs and will not apply to equipment which has been subject to any accident, fire, negligence, alteration, abuse, misuse or damage in transit.
 After an inspection authorized by American Panel, should any part of our product prove to be defective in material or workmanship, it will be repaired or replaced free of charge F.O.B. factory.
 This warranty does not apply to accessories or components sold or supplied by us but manufactured by other companies who furnish their own warranties.
 In no event shall American Panel be liable for the loss of use, revenue or profit or for any other indirect, incidental, special or consequential damages including, but not limited to, losses involving food spoilage or product loss.
 There are no other warranties expressed or implied.